Memorial Day May 25, 2015

 On-going Data Management

-As any researcher knows, data from different sources is not always in agreement.
+As any researcher knows, data from different sources is often not in agreement.
 Even monuments carved in stone have been known to be in error!
 Information on this site comes from the following sources, any of which may, or may not, agree with each other or with the information you have, so you will have to use your best judgment as to its veracity:

 1) Monuments - There are photos and transcriptions for each one with the date of the last survey.
 This next year (2015) I plan to do a full re-survey that will pick up recent monuments, new inscriptions, and monument repairs completed since the last survey date.